-The igbo people of Nigeria have a rich culture which varies from community to community which identifies what locale an igbo person is from.
-The traditional marriage is full of rites and activities which displays the colorful culture and tradition of a community.
+The Igbo people of Nigeria have a rich culture that varies from community to community, identifying what locale an Igbo person is from.
+The traditional marriage is full of rites and activities that display a community's colorful culture and tradition.

-The second time he visits will be with a friend or his father carrying a bottle of gin and kolanut.
-This time he will state his reason for visiting, which is that he wants to marry a daughter of that house.
+The second time he visits will be with a friend or his father carrying a bottle of gin and kola nut.
+This time he will state his reason for visiting: he wants to marry a daughter of that house.
 The parents of the girl will call the girl and ask her if she would like to marry the young man.
 She will say let her think about it.
-At this point her parents will ask the suitor to come back another time to get his answer.
+At this point, her parents will ask the suitor to come back another time to get his answer.

 When they return, the two families will agree on a date for brideprice payment.
-On the said date, the suitor will arrive with his father and kinsmen bearing drinks and kolanut.
-They will then start to negotiate the brideprice.
-There is no specific amount of money designated for brideprice.
-The amount paid will be agreed on by both families.
+On the said date, the suitor will arrive with his father and kinsmen bearing drinks and kola nut.
+They will then start to negotiate the bride price.
+There is no specific amount of money designated for the bride price.
+Both families will agree on the amount paid.
 After the bride price payment, the groom's family will go back and then come back another day to schedule the traditional marriage (igba nkwu).

-The brideprice negotiation is done in a comical way.
-No amount of money is mentioned, in fact, money is not mentioned at all.
+The bride price negotiation is done comically.
+No amount of money is mentioned; in fact, money is not mentioned at all.
 The bride's family will bring a bunch of tiny sticks.
-Each of the sticks represent a tiny amount of money.
-The bride's family will give the groom's family a number of sticks then the groom's family will look at it.
-If it's too much they will remove some and give them back the number they want.
+Each of the sticks represents a tiny amount of money.
+The bride's family will give the groom's family a number of sticks then the groom's family will look at them.
+If it's too much, they will remove some and give them back the number they want.
 If the bride's family is not satisfied, they'll add some more and give them back.
 This back and forth will continue until both families come to an agreement.

-The items needed for this rite include one big live goat, four big tubers of yam, four liters of palmwine and kolanuts.
+The items needed for this rite include one big live goat, four big tubers of yam, four liters of palm wine and kola nuts.
 They will also perform another rite ibia na mkpuke (to come to the mother's kitchen).
-This is a rite performed for the bride's mother whether she's alive or dead.
-The basic requirements for this rite are two cartons of malt drink, two crates of soft drinks, two cartons of stout.
-If the groom is wealthy he can decide to buy more.
+This is a rite performed for the bride's mother, whether she's alive or dead.
+The basic requirements for this rite are two cartons of malt drink, two crates of soft drinks, and two cartons of stout.
+If the groom is wealthy, he can decide to buy more.

 On the traditional marriage day, the groom's family will come with a box full of clothes, 28 numbers of four-liter jars of palmwine, four crates of beer, four crates of soft drinks, four crates of malt drinks and kolanut.
 The bride's family will cook the meals that will be eaten on that day using the money brought by the groom for that purpose.
 The groom's family will bring traditional singers and dancers.